 There are several factors that need to be considered to decide on the development cost of a Library Management System.
 They include:

-App Size: The size of an app depends on a number of factors, such as the amount of features added to the app, how advanced features that you add, more devices the app is designed for, number of app platforms you choose to develop the app on, and also the third-party integrations.
+App Size: The size of an app depends on a number of factors, such as the number of features added to the app, how advanced features that you add, more devices the app is designed for, number of app platforms you choose to develop the app on, and also the third-party integrations.
 The more these will be, the more would be the cost of the app.

-Development rates as per the regions: Mainly it is the mobile app size on which the mobile app development cost depends on as the app size define the time needed to develop an app, but the rate of developers is also a contributing factor.
+Development rates as per the regions: Mainly it is the mobile app size on which the mobile app development cost depends on as the app size defines the time needed to develop an app, but the rate of developers is also a contributing factor.
 Like, the development rate per hour for US-Based, UK-Based, and Europe-Based developers are a lot higher when compared to the Indian-based app developers and development companies.

-Once, all of the above mentioned factors are considered, we can say the actual cost of development will range between $25000-$35000, while if you choose to integrate advanced features or develop the app for more platforms, then the cost would automatically increase.
+Once, all of the above-mentioned factors are considered, we can say the actual cost of development will range between $25000-$35000, while if you choose to integrate advanced features or develop the app for more platforms, then the cost would automatically increase.